mkuehne-git/temp/README.md

 # temp
 Temporary for Deployment Test.

-I am using this repository test publishing SPA to github pages.
+I am using this repository to test publishing.
+Different applications are available on separate branches.

 ## License
 This project is licensed under the terms of the [MIT](https://github.com/mkuehne-git/temp/blob/main/LICENSE) license.